ExoPredicator: Learning Abstract Models of Dynamic Worlds for Robot Planning: Abstracting States, Time, and Causal Processes

 \textbf{State Abstraction with Predicates.} A predicate $\psi$ -- after being parameterized by specific objects -- is a Boolean feature of states.
 A predicate is represented as a Python function that queries a VLM to inspect the robot's visual input.
 We treat this as function $\psi: \mathcal{O}^m \to (\mathcal{X} \rightarrow \mathbb{B})$ that given $m$ objects predicts whether a predicate holds in a state.
 A set of predicates $\Psi$ induces an \textit{abstract state} $s$ corresponding to all the predicate/object combinations (\textit{ground atoms}) that hold in that state:

+Thus an abstract state is the collection of symbolic facts the agent believes about the world.
+This style of state abstraction is standard in robot task planning \citep{garrett2021integrated}.
 We write $\mathcal{S}$ for the set of possible abstract states.

 \textbf{Causal Processes: Informal intuition.} A causal process coarsely models a cause-effect relation.
 For example, opening a faucet above a bucket triggers a chain of cause-effect relations: a stopper opens, hidden pipes fill with water, water rises in the bucket, and eventually the bucket is filled.
 For decision making, many such details are irrelevant, or omitted from the state abstraction.
 A causal process therefore abstracts away such details by saying that certain conditions (the ``cause'') later lead to other conditions (the ``effect'').
 We further distinguish two kinds of causal processes. \textbf{Endogenous processes} correspond to the agent's high-level actions or skills.
 They represent operations that are under the agent's direct control, such as switching a faucet on. \textbf{Exogenous processes} describe the background dynamics of the environment.
-They represent events that are triggered by certain conditions but unfold without the agent's continuous intervention, such as a kettle filling with water after being placed under a running tap.
-This separation allows the agent to reason about the consequences of its actions while also anticipating changes initiated by the environment itself.
+They represent processes that unfold autonomously once certain conditions hold, independent of whether the conditions were created by the agent or by some external mechanism, such as a kettle filling with water after being placed under a running tap.
+This separation allows the agent to reason about the consequences of its actions while also anticipating changes initiated by the environment itself. \Cref{fig:representation_overview} (top right) shows concrete examples of such causal processes (e.g., switching a burner on, filling a jug), with their conditions, delayed effects, and whether they are endogenous or exogenous.\footnote{Our terminology differs from standard definitions in causality \citep{pearl2009causality} and recent RL literature (e.g., \citet{efroni2021provably}), where ``exogenous" typically refers to variables that are determined outside the system or are irrelevant to the task.
+In contrast, our exogenous processes are task-relevant and can be triggered by the agent (and are thus causally downstream), but differ in that they evolve autonomously without requiring continuous agent actuation.
+This aligns with the definition of ``processes" in temporal planning frameworks like PDDL+ \citep{fox2002pddl+}}